MongoDB index 설정

 The following example creates a collection with no default collation, then adds an index on the

-field with a case insensitive collation.db.createCollection("fruit") db.fruit.createIndex( { type: 1}, { collation: { locale: 'en', strength: 2 } } ) db.fruit.insert( [ { type: "apple" }, { type: "Apple" }, { type: "APPLE" } ] ) db.fruit.find( { type: "apple" } ) // does not use index, finds one result db.fruit.find( { type: "apple" } ).collation( { locale: 'en', strength: 2 } ) // uses the index, finds three results db.fruit.find( { type: "apple" } ).collation( { locale: 'en', strength: 1 } ) // does not use the index, finds three results
+typefield with a case insensitive collation.db.createCollection("fruit") db.fruit.createIndex( { type: 1}, { collation: { locale: 'en', strength: 2 } } ) db.fruit.insert( [ { type: "apple" }, { type: "Apple" }, { type: "APPLE" } ] ) db.fruit.find( { type: "apple" } ) // does not use index, finds one result db.fruit.find( { type: "apple" } ).collation( { locale: 'en', strength: 2 } ) // uses the index, finds three results db.fruit.find( { type: "apple" } ).collation( { locale: 'en', strength: 1 } ) // does not use the index, finds three results -

 The following example creates a collection called

-field.db.createCollection("names", { collation: { locale: 'en_US', strength: 2 } } ) db.names.createIndex( { first_name: 1 } ) // inherits the default collation db.names.insert( [ { first_name: "Betsy" }, { first_name: "BETSY"}, { first_name: "betsy"} ] ) db.names.find( { first_name: "betsy" } ) // inherits the default collation: { collation: { locale: 'en_US', strength: 2 } } // finds three results db.names.find( { first_name: "betsy" } ).collation( { locale: 'en_US' } ) // does not use the collection's default collation, finds one result
+nameswith a default collation, then creates an index on thefirst_namefield.db.createCollection("names", { collation: { locale: 'en_US', strength: 2 } } ) db.names.createIndex( { first_name: 1 } ) // inherits the default collation db.names.insert( [ { first_name: "Betsy" }, { first_name: "BETSY"}, { first_name: "betsy"} ] ) db.names.find( { first_name: "betsy" } ) // inherits the default collation: { collation: { locale: 'en_US', strength: 2 } } // finds three results db.names.find( { first_name: "betsy" } ).collation( { locale: 'en_US' } ) // does not use the collection's default collation, finds one result

 -